ebruun/ECL_robotic_cell/README.md

     * found that display should be set to 0.0 and not 0

 Basically work in Linux (through WSL), and then copy files that are generated over to location on local windows system

+To check URDFs:
+* roslaunch NAME display.launch, to see the URDF links (based on rviz config files saved in folders)
+* can also check the meshes and links with the grasshopper URDF visualize scripts